 THE PROBLEM AND OUR SOLUTION

 As the world’s forest stewards and community members, Indigenous Peoples, traditional owners, and local communities (IPLC) hold the skills and knowledge to protect and manage forests, helping to meet Paris Agreement targets.
-However, only 1% of current climate finance has directly reached these communities.

 Additionally, Indigenous and other forest communities face accelerating pressures as they protect their territories, including fires to clear forests for agriculture, logging, mining, land grabbing, and other illegal activities.
 They frequently experience violence or repression when they resist.
 These communities’ rights and their leadership in keeping their forests standing need to be globally recognized.